Vertexvis/vertex-dev-dashboard/getting-started.md

 the HTTP protocol can be used, but for the purposes of this guide, we will focus on usage of Postman.

 In order to access the Postman collection for our platform APIs, first navigate to our [API Docs](https://docs.vertex3d.com/).
 From here, you can click the `Run in Postman` button in the top-right corner of the page.
 This will prompt you to either download Postman, or open it in your local installation.
-Expand the content below to see the location of this button.

 <details>
   <summary>Importing the Postman Collection</summary>